-The main task of Durham concerns the science impact and outreach (WP6), providing theoretical support to the experimental investigations and contributing to the detector simulations, in order to fully explore and optimise the physics potential of the LAGUNA research infrastructures.
+The main task of Durham concerns the science impact and outreach (WP4), providing theoretical support to the experimental investigations and contributing to the detector simulations, in order to fully explore and optimise the physics potential of the LAGUNA research infrastructures.

 - Dr. S. Pascoli, faculty member.
 Research in neutrino physics, extensions of the Standard Model and cosmology. - Dr. S. Palomares-Ruiz, postdoctoral researcher.
-Expertise in neutrino phenomenology, high energy cosmic rays, cosmology. - C. Orme, PhD student.
-Studies on neutrino oscillation experiments.
+Expertise in neutrino phenomenology, high energy cosmic rays, cosmology.